We thought it would be useful to put together a fresh SEO glossary updated for 2017.

 This glossary has been produced by multiple experienced SEO experts and has been peer reviewed for errors.
 If you have a contribution or suggestion feel free to tweet us @SearchCandy or get in contact.

-You can browse the glossary alphabetically using the index below or full topic index in the sidebar.
+You can browse the glossary alphabetically using the index below or using full topic index in the sidebar.

 - Above the fold